varoudis/depthmapX/docs/commandline.md

 The file provided by -f here will be used as the base.
 If that fileis not a graph, a new graph will be created and the file will be imported.
 - `-if <file(s) to import>` one or more files to import

+Example for importing a dxf:

+`./depthmapXcli -f in.dxf -o out.graph`